werf/werf/docs/_includes/reference/cli/werf_kubectl_get.md

  Prints a table of the most important information about the specified resources.
 You can filter the list using a label selector and the --selector flag.
 If the desired resource type is namespaced you will only see results in your current namespace unless you pass --all-namespaces.

+ Uninitialized objects are not shown unless --include-uninitialized is passed.

  By specifying the output as &#39;template&#39; and providing a Go template as the value of the --template flag, you can filter the attributes of the fetched resources.

 Use &#34;kubectl api-resources&#34; for a complete list of supported resources.